adchawla/kraftwerk/04_CapstoneProject_GenerationOfRelevantHashTagsForSocialMediaPosts/README.md

 #### Executive Summary
 This project explores the development of a machine learning pipeline to recommend hashtags for social media posts based on content, with the aim of maximizing engagement.
 The project was divided into distinct phases, including data collection, preprocessing, and modeling.
 Trending hashtags were scraped from GetDayTrends, tweets were fetched using the Twitter API, and models were trained to predict hashtags based on post content.

-Several machine learning techniques were employed, including Logistic Regression, Decision Tree, K-Nearest Neighbors (KNN), and Naive Bayes, with text representations generated using CountVectorization, TFIDF, and BERT embeddings.
-Among these, Naive Bayes paired with TFIDF emerged as the best-performing model, achieving high accuracy while maintaining computational efficiency.
-The results highlight the potential of such systems to enhance social media content visibility and engagement.
+A range of machine learning models, including Logistic Regression, Decision Trees, KNN, Naive Bayes, Voting Classifier, and Random Forest, were tested using **CountVectorization**, **TFIDF**, and **BERT embeddings**.
+The best performance was observed with the **Naive Bayes** model and **Voting Classifier**, achieving a test accuracy of **67.7%** and **66.7%**, respectively.
+These results highlight the potential of simpler models when combined with optimized preprocessing and hyperparameter tuning.

 Future work can focus on expanding the pipeline to include multimedia inputs, such as images and videos, to provide even more effective recommendations.
 The project's findings underscore the importance of combining robust preprocessing, advanced modeling techniques, and efficient evaluation frameworks in building practical AI solutions.